 Building the Van

-About 8 years ago Andrew Grevis-James, founder of Elephant Rock Street Foods, was holidaying in the USA travelling along Route 66.
+Some years ago Andrew Grevis-James, founder of Elephant Rock Street Foods, was holidaying in the USA travelling along Route 66.
 He stopped in the Mojave Desert, California to visit the iconic movie location the Bagdad Café.
 Behind the buildings, abandoned in the desert was the very much worse-for-wear 1950s vintage Airstream caravan used by Jack Palance in the 1987 film “Bagdad Cafe”.
 Being a professional photographer Andrew was immediately struck by the remarkable visual of the impact of this lonely van.
 On closer inspection he also became fascinated by the unique construction techniques.

 The project got underway sometime in early 2015.
 Andrew found a photograph on eBay of the 1948 Airstream model on which he was interested in basing his design.
 Having a photographer’s trained eye he set to work nutting out the design concept.
 Andrew and Pete built this van from the wheels up!